 It's only if you buy aluminum or copper pans where you run into problems (and glass or ceramic, but we don't recommend any of those because of their horrific heating properties).
 Many aluminum pans have a magnetic bottom plate to make them induction compatible--so check to make sure.
 (All the aluminum pans we recommend here are induction compatible with the exception of the All-Clad MC2, which is a heavy gauge aluminum pan with a non-magnetic stainless cooking surface.)

 As for copper, you're probably out of luck.
 The only copper cookware we know of that's induction compatible is All-Clad's Copper Core, and while it's a good performer, it doesn't contain enough copper to compete with Mauviel, Matfer Bourgeat, and other copper heavy-hitters.

-So, we recommend primarily skillets here, but you can assume that other pans in the line will be equally high quality.
-For example, if you already own a 12-inch clad stainless skillet, you can buy a saute pan in the recommended line instead.
+So, we recommend primarily frying pans here, but you can assume that other pans in the line will be equally high quality.
+For example, if you already own a 12-inch clad stainless frying pan, you can buy a saute pan in the recommended line instead.
 Or a sauteuse, or chef's pan, or whatever suits your fancy.

 Best Overall: Demeyere Proline

 Build Quality: The Demeyere Proline is one of the best frying pans on the market in any category.
 With a wall thickness of 4.8mm, and 3.7mm of aluminum, it has almost twice the heft of All-Clad D3 (and D5) with almost twice as much aluminum inside.
 This makes for an extremely durable pan with absolutely stellar heating properties.
 It's almost as good as copper, but with so.much.more. usability.